kalendar/assessments/writing/low-summary.md

-You are at the developing level for reading comprehension.
+Your writing was scored at the developing level.